Chasing Convex Functions with Long-term Constraints: Problem Formulation and Preliminaries

 \paragraph{Online metric allocation with a long-term constraint.} \citet{Bansal:22} introduced the online metric allocation problem (\MAP), which connects several online metric problems. \MAP on a star metric is equivalent to \CFC when cost functions are separable over dimensions and supported on the unit simplex $\Delta_n$.\footnote{Given metric space $X$, consider $\Delta(X)$, which represents the set of probability measures over the points of $X$.
 Since $X$ is finite, we have that $\lvert X \rvert = n$ and $\Delta(X)$ is denoted as $\Delta_n$.} Furthermore, the randomized metrical task systems problem (\MTS) is a special case of \MAP when cost functions are linear and increasing.

 We build on this formulation in our setting and introduce \textit{online metric allocation with a long-term constraint}, which captures a particularly interesting special case of \CFL.
 The general version of the problem considers an $n$-point metric space $(X, d)$, and a unit resource which can be allocated in arbitrary fractions to the points of $X$.
 At each time $t \in [T]$, convex cost functions $f_t^a(\cdot) : [0,1] \rightarrow \mathbb{R}$ arrive at each point $a$ in the metric space.
 The online player chooses an allocation $x_t^a$ to each point $a$ in the metric space, such that $\sum_{a=1}^n x_t^a = 1$ for all $t \in [T]$.
 When changing this allocation between time steps, the player pays a switching cost defined by $d(a, b)$ for any distinct points $a, b \in X$.
 As in \CFL, the long-term constraint enforces that $\sum_{t=1}^T c(\mbf{x}_t) \geq 1$, where $c(\mbf{x})$ is a linear and separable function of the form $c(\mbf{x}) = \sum_{a = 1}^n \mbf{c}^a x^a$.
-As previously, the player's objective is to minimize the total cost (hitting plus switching costs) incurred while satisfying the long-term constraint. \paragraph{Assumptions.} In the rest of the paper, we consider an instantiation of \MALno on \textit{weighted star metrics} that is particularly relevant to a wide class of resource allocation problems.\\ {\it To ensure the long-term constraint is non-trivial, we denote at least one point $a'$ in the metric space as the ``\OFF state'', where $\mbf{c}^{a'} = 0$ and $f_t^{a'}(x) = 0 \ \ \forall t \in [T], \forall x \in [0,1]$.
-For all other cost functions, we carry forward the assumptions that $L \leq \nicefrac{d f_t^a}{dx^a} \leq U, f_t^a(0) = 0 \ \ \forall t \in [T]$.
-We define $\beta \coloneqq \max_{a', a} d( a', a)$, i.e., the maximum distance between the \OFF state and any other state in the weighted star, inheriting the same assumption that $\beta \in [0, \nicefrac{U-L}{2})$.} For brevity, we henceforth use \MAL to refer to the problem on weighted star metrics with the assumptions described above.
+As previously, the player's objective is to minimize the total cost (hitting plus switching costs) incurred while satisfying the long-term constraint.

+\paragraph{Assumptions.} In the rest of the paper, we consider an instantiation of \MALno on \textit{weighted star metrics} that is particularly relevant to a wide class of resource allocation problems.